actions/stale/README.md

 You can skip the comment sending by omitting the option or by passing an empty string.

 Default value: unset
+Required Permission: `pull-requests: write`

 #### close-issue-message

 The message that will be added as a comment to the issues when the stale workflow closes it automatically after being stale for too long.

 Default value: unset
+Required Permission: `issues: write`

 #### close-pr-message

 The message that will be added as a comment to the pull requests when the stale workflow closes it automatically after being stale for too long.

 Default value: unset
+Required Permission: `pull-requests: write`

 #### stale-issue-label

 The label that will be added to the issues when automatically marked as stale.
 If you wish to speedup the stale workflow for the issues, you can add this label manually to mark as stale.

 Default value: `Stale`
+Required Permission: `issues: write`

 #### close-issue-label

 The label that will be added to the issues when closed automatically.
 It will be automatically removed if the issues are no longer closed nor locked.

 Default value: unset
+Required Permission: `issues: write`

 #### stale-pr-label

 The label that will be added to the pull requests when automatically marked as stale.
 If you wish to speedup the stale workflow for the pull requests, you can add this label manually to mark as stale.

 Default value: `Stale`
+Required Permission: `pull-requests: write`

 #### close-pr-label

 The label that will be added to the pull requests when closed automatically.
 It will be automatically removed if the pull requests are no longer closed nor locked.

 Default value: unset
+Required Permission: `pull-requests: write`

 #### exempt-issue-labels